danielgatis/dramatiq-postgres/README.md

 - Stores message payload as native JSONb.
 - Stores all messages in a single table, in a dedicated schema.
 - Uses LISTEN/NOTIFY to keep worker sync.
 No polling.
+- Replay pending messages on worker startup.
+- Requeues failed tasks.
 - Reliable thanks to Postgres MVCC.
-- Requeues failed tasks.

 ## Installation